 - Outro (1:02:03)

-- Samantha offers doula services to people in the NC Triad area and you can connect with her through her website: Empower Birth Services.
+- Update 2019: Samantha has moved to the NC Triangle and offers doula services through the Carolina Doula Collective.
 She also has an AIP food blog called AIP Sisterhood (formerly Sweet Potatoes and Social Change).
 You can connect with Samantha on Instagram as well.

 - Mikaela has two blogs: Slightly Lost Girl (in English) and La Chica Paleo (in Spanish).
 You can also follow her on Instagram.

 - Other Resources: The Modern Paleo Midwife and Evidence-Based Birth.

 - Eileen (your podcast host) has written 4 books: A Simple Guide to the Paleo Autoimmune Protocol (paperback, kindle and audio versions), Reintroducing Foods on the AIP (PDF ebook), The Paleo AIP Instant Pot Cookbook (PDF ebook), and 85 Amazing AIP Breakfasts (PDF ebook).